Biomedical Engineering Center (Biomedical Engineering Building)

 The following figure shows one of the rooms within the Biomedical Engineering Building that is available for seminars and workshops.
 It includes tables, to accommodate up to 40 attendees.
 The tables have rollers so that the furniture can be easily reconfigured depending upon the need.
 The facility includes a computer projection system, a combination VCR/DVD player, and wireless networking.

-Most of CBERS's research laboratories are located in the Biomedical Engineering Center or in the Institute for Micromanufacturing.
+Most of CBERS's research laboratories are located in the Biomedical Engineering Building or in the Institute for Micromanufacturing.
 They include individual faculty research laboratories and core research support laboratories containing specialized research equipment that is available for use by all CBERS members.
+The individual faculty research laboratories are described in the "Faculty Research" portion of this website.

 Core Research Support Laboratories